In Someone Else’s Shoes.

 Let’s do playback!
-Setting a playback theatre session and open rehearsal during the last hour with a guest audience.
+Setting a playback theatre session and open rehearsal during the last hour with your guest audience.

-Who is this workshop headed to?
-Actors, improvisers, teachers, mental health and social workers.
-Those who want to put creativity in the use of a common good.
+Who can benefit from this workshop?
+Actors, improvisers, teachers, mental health and social workers… Those who want to put creativity to community building and/or raise awareness of social issues.